And I have never been more terrified pre-show.

 What this show highlighted again for me was how in improv “sense” is about patterns of emotional behavior not the words spoken.
 When I was panicked in the greenroom, I was too focused on the idea of the show’s gimmick as the scripts’ rigid abstraction.
 What I see now is the gimmick of how emotions – feeling/reacting – render dialogue’s content secondary.

 I believe we get improv’s gimmick wrong when we’re focused on in-the-moment screenwriting.
 When we teach “Yes, And” as “David wanted a beer,” “yes, and he was out of beer,” “yes, and, he decided to go out and get more beer,” we ingrain situational-based building that is reliant on the cleverness of its plotting.
 Audiences prefer their plots fully baked.
-And the best an in-the-moment screenwriter can hope for is “amazing, considering.”
+And the best an in-the-moment screenwriter can hope for is “amazing,… considering you made it up on the spot.”

 In all things: Reacting to the moment is engaging.